What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 things to do in Rome

-Largo di Torre Argentina is one of the coolest places in Rome off the beaten path
+Largo di Torre Argentina – my favorite Rome off the beaten path

 Largo di Torre Argentina

-One of the best Rome secret places is located in the historic center.
-Largo di Torre Argentina is a nice archeological site, thought to be the place where Julius Cesar was murdered.
-He was actually killed at the Theater of Pompey, a couple of blocks away, but this doesn’t make this site any less interesting.
+Another of the best hidden gems in Rome that is located in the historic center, Largo di Torre Argentina is a nice archeological site, where the ruins of the Theater of Pompey, where Julius Cesar was murdered on the Ides of March, is located.

 Tiber Island